 Earlier today, as I was working on reupholstering the cushion for my new desk chair, I said to Mike, “If you would have told me one year ago that I’d be reupholstering my own furniture, I’d laugh.”
 And there I was, stapling fabric onto a Habitat for Humanity ReStore $10 chair.

 When we first saw the chair, it was in rough shape.
 I couldn’t tell if it was stained or purposefully distressed and discolored, and the cushion was a murky fabric with something cursive written on it.
-Here it is before a few coats of paint and some new fabric:
+Here it is before a few coats of paint and some new fabric.

 Here’s what I used…

-- Fabric & scissors.
+- Fabric

-Step 1: Remove old fabric
+Step 1: Remove the cushion and inspect

 Choose a fabric, measure it, and cut it.
 Make sure you leave enough to wrap around each of the four cushion edges.
 I chose a stretchy knit fabric to give myself a little wiggle room and to ensure I could fit it snugly around the cushion.